ritikchelani/Sale-Admin-panel-Mongo/README.md

 # Sales-Admin-Panel

-Project for Creating the APIs Using MySQL, Node.js, Sequelize
+Project for Creating the APIs Using Node, Express, MongoDB

 ## Installation